-Model performance considering REWS (Equation 1) improves in each setup from domain 1 to domain 2 (Figure 7c and f).
-The largest change in performance, as with the other variables, occurs on domain 3 in which RMSE increases and bias becomes more negative with the worst performance occurring on domain 5 in each setup.
-This is due to the over-prediction of wind speeds at and above hub-height within the microscale domains and domain 3.
+Model performance considering REWS (Eq.
+1) improves in each setup from domain 1 to domain 2 (Fig. 7c and f).
+The largest change in performance, as with the other variables, occurs on domain 3, in which RMSE increases and bias becomes more negative, with the worst performance occurring on domain 5 in each setup.
+This is due to the overprediction of wind speeds at and above hub height within the microscale domains and domain 3.

-280 Note that the wind speeds modeled are in the rated portion of most wind turbines.
-For reference, if we were in the cubic portion of the power curve, over-prediction of wind speeds by this amount would result in over-predictions of energy production during this period by between 3-16% for the mesoscale domains and between 15-27% on domain 3 and the LES domains (assuming wind speeds are below rated wind speed and above the cut-in speed, a performance coefficient of 0.4, and an average air density of 1.225 kg m^{-3}).
+Note that the wind speeds modeled are in the rated portion of most wind turbines.
+For reference, if we were in the cubic portion of the power curve, the overprediction of wind speeds by this amount would result in overpredictions of energy production during this period by between 3 % and 16 % for the mesoscale domains and between 15 % and 27 % for domain 3 and the LES domains (assuming wind speeds that are below the rated wind speed and above the cut-in speed, a performance coefficient of 0.4, and an average air density of 1.225 kg m^{-3}).